Ming Chang: Awards and recognition

+Legion of Merit (two awards); Bronze Star Medal with Combat "V"; Air Medal with Numeral "3"; Combat Action Ribbon; Navy Unit Commendation (awarded U.S. Naval Forces, Vietnam); Meritorious Unit Commendation (awarded USS Rathburne); Navy Expeditionary Medal (Iran/Indian Ocean); National Defense Service Medal; Armed Forces Expeditionary Medal (Cuba) with two Bronze Stars (Taiwan and Korea); Federal Republic of Germany Cross of Merit; First Class of the Order of Merit Republic of Vietnam Armed Forces; Honor Medal First Class Republic of Vietnam; Gallantry Cross with Bronze Star; Vietnam Service Medal with three Bronze Stars; Republic of Vietnam Meritorious Unit Citation (Gallantry Cross Color); Republic of Vietnam Campaign Medal.

 Norman Mineta recounted: "And this isn't a question of being politically correct. it's a question of decency.
 I mean, why is it that we are considered foreign?
 It just blows my mind.
 I remember when Admiral Ming Chang got a call from a reporter one day, and he was recounting that the reporter asked him if he was a U.S. citizen.
 He says, Yes he was.
 'Were you born here?'
 'No, I came to the United States in 1950 [sic] (actually 1946) as a young boy from Shanghai.'
 'And so, what did you do to get your citizenship?'
 'And he says, 'I was naturalized.'
 'What proof do you have of your citizenship?'
 'He says, 'Well, young man, I served for 33 years in the United States Navy and came out a Rear Admiral, and I am now a very high ranking officer of the Raytheon International Corporation.'"

-In 2010, Admiral Chang accepted an award from the Asian Pacific American Institute for Congressional Studies.
-He died on October 3, 2017, from complications of Parkinson's disease.
-Admiral Chang was interred at Arlington National Cemetery on March 7, 2018.